Obtaining an Account

 Accounts are tied to allocations controlled by Principle Investigators (PIs).
 You must first receive an allocation before you can begin using UVA's high-performance computing (HPC) system.
 All Virginia faculty (including postdoctoral associates) and staff with a valid UVA computing ID can apply for an allocation.
 Students who wish to use the system must be added to a MyGroups account by an authorized faculty or staff sponsor.
 Accounts are created automatically but it can take up to an hour for the system to update to recognize the new account.

 Please review the guide for new users for information about basic system usage before logging on for the first time.

-New users are invited to attend one of our free one-hour orientation sessions ("Introduction to the HPC System") held on Fridays at 1023 Millmont Street, North Grounds at 4 p.m. or by appointment.
+New users are invited to attend one of our free orientation sessions ("Introduction to the HPC System") held throughout the year at 1023 Millmont Street, North Grounds.
 We can also come to your department or organization.
 Please use our contact form to reserve your space.

-ARCS offers various training opportunities throughout the year to those who need additional help using the HPC system.
+ARCS offers various other training opportunities to those who need help using the HPC system.

 Access to the HPC cluster requires a valid Eservices password.
 Your Netbadge password is not necessarily the same thing, so if you are unable to log in, you should first try resetting your Eservices password here.
 If the problem persists, contact ITS (which manages all Eservices accounts) through the group's online help desk.